 Key Strategies:

-Building expertise in relevant service areas
+- Developing expertise in relevant service areas.

-Securing contracts through competitive bidding
+- Applying for contracts through competitive bidding.

-Delivering high-quality services
+- Delivering high-quality services that meet contractual obligations.

 Example: